visuve/GameCheats/ReadMe.md

 - This repository contains runtime applicable (mostly) cheats for various video games
 - Some of them might be flaky and crash your game
-- The goal of this repository is mainly to learn x86 and x64 assembly even though most of it is written directly in machine code
+- The goal of this repository is to fool around and learn x86 and x64 assembly

 <div align="center">
 	<img src="Screenshot.jpg" alt="Hitman (2016) with some cheats applied">